Programs Offered: Major, Minor

 - Grants to support student participation in archaeological field schools anywhere in the world; nearly 50% of our students study abroad

-- An unusually wide variety of courses on ancient art, archaeology, history, literature, philosophy, rhetoric, social practices, and religious beliefs
+- An unusually wide variety of courses on ancient art, archaeology, history, literature, philosophy, social practices, and religious beliefs

 - Interesting study abroad opportunities

-- A student-run Archaeology Club
+- Two student-run clubs, Archaeology Club and Classics Club